ledgerdevelop/aws-amplify-react-app/README.md

 To add auth with AWS Cognito and Cognito User Pool you can use `amplify add auth` or `amplify import auth` to add Authentication.
 [https://docs.amplify.aws/cli/auth/import/](https://docs.amplify.aws/cli/auth/import/)

-It is required to confire amplify in the project as well ( see index.js ).
+It is required to configure amplify in the project as well ( see index.js ).

 ### Amplify add Auth `amplify add api`
 To add an API you can use `amplify add api` to add e.g. a REST or GraphQL API.